apebl/linux-convertible/README.md

 - `~/.convertible/tablet`: Called when switched to tablet mode.

-By default, it disables keyboards, touchpads, and trackpoints.
+By default, it starts auto-maximizing and disables keyboards, touchpads, and trackpoints.